 \section{Simulation Studies}

 In what follows, we evaluate the proposed model via two simulation studies.
 The first study concerns a confirmatory setting, for which the $\mathbf{Q}$-matrix and the number of latent attributes are known.
 The proposed model is evaluated in terms of model fitting and parameter estimation, and further compared with the aPM-CDM.
 The second study considers an exploratory setting where the $\mathbf{Q}$-matrix is unknown.
-Under this setting, we examine whether the attributes can be accurately measured without knowing a $\mathbf{Q}$-matrix.
+In this setting, we examine whether the attributes can be accurately measured without knowledge of the $\mathbf{Q}$-matrix.